 Read More

-Philip (born in 1907) and Kelvin (born in 1937) were father and son artists who worked together to create exceptional art pieces which were incorporated into furniture.
-Each incredibly talented in their own right, Philip and Kelvin's collaboration created a dynamic synergy.
-Philip studied at the Arts Student League in New York.
-Kelvin went City College in New York City and switched to Parsons for his last 2 years.
-Like his father he also studied at the Arts Student League.
-After finishing school, in the early 1960’s Kelvin joined his father and they began making pieces in pewter and bronze and opened a showroom on East 57th Street in NYC.
+Philip (born in 1907) and Kelvin (born in 1937) were father and son artists who worked together to create exceptional functional and fine art.
+Each accomplished and talented in his own right, Philip and Kelvin's collaboration created a dynamic synergy that resulted in unique and spectacular artworks.
+Philip attended the Arts Student League in New York.
+Kelvin went City College in New York City and switched to Parsons for his last 2 years of college education.
+Like his father, he also attended the Arts Student League.
+There they both mentored under well known sculptors.
+After finishing school in the late 1950’s, Kelvin joined his father and they began making art pieces in patinated and engraved bronze and pewter, opening a showroom on East 57th Street in NYC to great acclaim.

 Read More